 Between each class, we are cleaning and sanitizing the studios.
 We take attendance and provide sign-in sheets at open studio hours to ensure we can properly contract trace if needed.
 In our youth camp programs, parents drop-off and pick-up at the door, to decrease the number of people entering the premises.
-Each of the students have their own art station to try to ensure a proper distance is kept between everyone and we are not sharing lots of art materials.
+When students feel sick we promptly escort them to the office to lay down and monitor their symptoms and the severity before contacting a parent.
 We also wash our hands...
 A LOT!

-On nice weather days, we also try to take advantage of the open outdoors, as our large backyard area is great for playing and doing some of the messier art projects.
+On nice weather days, we take advantage of the open outdoors, as our large backyard area is great for playing and doing some of the messier art projects.
 There is also tons of space for social distancing there!

 We are not currently requiring masks, but we will continue to monitor COVID numbers and may elect to reinstate the policy in the future if needed.

 If you are sick with ANYTHING or just feeling sick, please stay home.
 There are plenty of open studio hours available, and we are happy to issue credits if needed.